The 2023 M&SOM Practice-Based Research Competition:

 Papers having a substantial overlap with another paper that is already published, accepted or currently under review with another journal are not eligible.
 Suitable papers already under review with the M&SOM Journal may be considered at any stage of the competition (see Process section below), provided any missing required material is provided by the authors and consent is given by the paper authors, the Department Editor currently overseeing the review and the Competition Chair.

-The competition is supported by an Academic Competition Committee effectively organized as a department of the journal: it is composed of M&SOM Journal Editorial Board members and chaired by a Competition Chair appointed by the journal EIC.
+The competition is supported by an Academic Competition Committee effectively organized as a department of the journal: it is composed of M&SOM Journal Editorial Board members and chaired by a Competition Chair (or Co-Chairs, hereafter referred to collectively as "Chair" if applicable) appointed by the journal EIC.
 The Competition Chair may appoint individuals to serve as guest Associate Editors for the competition, in consultation with the journal EIC.
 The competition also involves a Judge Panel composed of high-profile practitioners.
 The competition selection stages are as follows:

 - In the first review stage, the Academic Competition Committee decides if each submitted paper has enough potential to eventually become an acceptable M&SOM publication within the imposed time frame, and develops some feedback on the paper.
 This involves an initial desk review, possibly followed by a subsequent review by a committee member serving as AE and input by 1 or 2 referee(s).
 Considering all available input, the Competition Chair decides whether or not to invite the authors to submit a revision by a specified deadline for consideration in the second stage;